 For every stocking you will require 4 stocking shapes cut out of your fabric.
 2 for the exterior and 2 for the lining (make sure that you cut out 2 opposite shapes for the exterior and 2 opposite shapes for the lining).

 If you are planning on adding a number or initials onto the stocking we recommend that you complete this now, whilst the fabric is flat.
 There are a number of different options to consider; hand embroidery or machine appliqué.
-Check out our corresponding YouTube tutorials and Blog posts for hand embroidery stitches and machine appliqué techniques.
+Check out our corresponding YouTube tutorials for hand embroidery stitches and machine appliqué techniques.

 We decided to complete a stem stitch in the format of numbers for a Christmas Advent Calendar.
 To complete embroidery we recommend that you draw the number or letter onto the RIGHT side of the fabric using a removable pen or chalk.
 Try to centre the letter or number and be consistent (if you are working with other stockings).